quantalogic/qllm/packages/qllm-cli/README.md

 ## 12. Acknowledgements

-QLLM CLI stands on the shoulders of giants.
 We extend our heartfelt gratitude to the developers and maintainers of:

 -   [Commander.js](https://github.com/tj/commander.js/): For robust command-line interfaces
 -   [Prompts](https://github.com/terkelg/prompts): For interactive command-line user interfaces